markhydroxyl/GFL-notes/tls/nga_raising_paras.md

 42000 MP, 9000 ammo, 30000 MRE, 24000 parts.

 ### Resources for Calibration
 If you calib feed, the estimated cost is about 1800 calibration tickets.
 If you only want to get a good talent, the estimated cost is about 1200 calibration tickets.
-You also need to add on 40 of each resource / calib tix (TL: not sure what this actually means?).
+Each calibration ticket spent also has an additional cost of 40 resources (TL: this seems to be a mistake, it should be 10/10/10/3.33 resources per calib ticket).

 ![](https://img.nga.178.com/attachments/mon_202101/22/-bqqbQiyx-lb5pKaT1kS91-34.jpg.thumb.jpg)
 > calibration black hole warning!